heng2j/multigrid/HW2.md

 ## Appendix:

-Here are definition of the Training Metrics:
+Here are definition of the Training Metrics in CleanRL:
 - **episodic_length**:
   - **Definition**: The number of time steps taken by the agent in an episode before it terminates (either by achieving its goal, failing, or reaching a maximum time step limit).
   - **Relevance**: A shorter episodic length, especially in tasks where the goal is to achieve something in minimal time, can indicate more efficient learning and problem solving by the agent.